- How is chronic myeloid leukemia treated?

 Blood-forming stem cells from the bone marrow or peripheral blood are collected from the donor, frozen, and stored.
 The patient receives high-dose chemotherapy and sometimes also radiation treatment to the entire body.
 (Radiation shields are used to protect the lungs, heart, and kidneys from damage during radiation therapy.)

-In allogeneic SCTs, the person getting the transplant is given drugs like prednisone, methotrexate, and cyclosporine to suppress the immune system and help prevent graft-versus-host disease (see Long-term side effects).
+In allogeneic SCTs, the person getting the transplant is given drugs to suppress the immune system and help prevent graft-versus-host disease (discussed below).
 For the next few weeks the patient gets regular blood tests and supportive therapies as needed, which might include antibiotics, red blood cell or platelet transfusions, other medicines, and help with nutrition.

 Usually within a couple of weeks after the stem cells have been infused, they begin making new white blood cells.
 This is followed by new platelet production and, several weeks later, new red blood cell production.

-Early side effects: The early complications and side effects are basically the same as those caused by any other type of high-dose chemotherapy (see the section called "Chemotherapy for chronic myeloid leukemia" in this document), and are caused by damage to the bone marrow and other quickly dividing tissues of the body.
+Many of the early complications and side effects from SCT are basically the same as those caused by chemotherapy, only they tend to be more severe because the chemotherapy doses are high (see the section called "Chemotherapy for chronic myeloid leukemia" in this document).
+Many of these side effects are caused by damage to the bone marrow and other quickly dividing tissues of the body.
 They can include low blood cell counts (with increased risk of infection and bleeding), nausea, vomiting, loss of appetite, mouth sores, and hair loss.
 Mouth and throat sores, called mucositis, can be severe and make it hard to eat.

 One of the most common and serious short-term effects is the increased risk of infection from bacteria, viruses, or fungi.
 Antibiotics are often given for a time, even before there are any signs of infection, to try to keep this from happening.
 The risk of infection is high because the white blood cell count becomes very low for a few weeks during the transplant.
 During this time, patients are watched closely for fever or other signs of infection.